-As of September 30, 2019, and 2018, our drilling contract backlog, being the expected future dayrate revenue from executed contracts, was \$1.2 billion and \$1.1 billion, respectively.
-Approximately 25 percent of the total September 30, 2019 backlog is reasonably expected to be filled in fiscal year 2021 and thereafter.
+As of September 30, 2019, and 2018, our drilling contract backlog, being the expected future dayrate revenue from executed contracts, was\$1.2 billion and \$1.1 billion, respectively.
+Approximately 25 percent of the total September 30, 2019 backlog is reasonably expected to be filled in fiscal year2021 and thereafter.
 Included in backlog is early termination revenue expected to be recognized after the periods presented in which early termination notice was received prior to the end of the period.

-The following table sets forth the total backlog by reportable segment as of September 30, 2019 and 2018, and the percentage of the September 30, 2019 backlog reasonably expected to be filled in fiscal year 2021 and thereafter:
+The following table sets forth the total backlog by reportable segment as of September 30, 2019 and 2018, and the percentage of the September 30, 2019 backlog reasonably expected to be filled in fiscal year2021 and thereafter:

-Percentage Rea Expected to be Filled in
+Percentage Reasonably Expected to be Filled in Fiscal

-(in billions) Septembe er 30, 2019 September 30, 2018 Fiscal Year 2021 and Thereafter
+(in billions) September 30, 2019 tember 30, 2018 Year 2021 and Thereafter

 U.S. Land \$ 1.0 \$ 0.9 21.4%

 Offshore

 International Land 0.2 0.2 47.5

 \$ 1.2 \$ 1.1

 We do not have material long-term contracts related to our H&P Technologies segment.
 As noted above, under certain limited circumstances a customer is not required to pay an early termination fee.
 There may also be instances where a customer is financially unable or refuses to pay an early termination fee.
 In addition, contract terms could be modified or extended after the initial contract is signed.
 Accordingly, the actual amount of revenue earned may vary from the backlog reported.
-For further information, see Item 1A- "Risk Factors - Our current backlog of contract drilling services revenue may continue to decline and may not be ultimately realized as fixed-term contracts may in certain instances be terminated without an early termination payment."
+For further information, see Item 1A- "Risk Factors - Our current backlog of contract drilling services revenue may continue to decline and may not be ultimately realized as fixed-term contracts may in certain instances be terminated without an early termination payment"